danilobjr/functional-programming-in-javascript/README.md

 # functional-programming-in-javascript
-Some code base on Hardcore Functional Programming in Javascript from Pluralsight
+Some code based on Hardcore Functional Programming in Javascript from Pluralsight